Dick Laan: Pinkeltje

 However, Laan is by far best known for his Pinkeltje series of children books, featuring a pinky-sized hero.
 The first book was published in 1939 and went on to sell 3 million copies in Dutch.
 He would write another 28 entries in the series, though the last four volumes were published only posthumously.
 Translations of Pinkeltje have been made in English, Chinese, Danish, Finnish, French, German, Norwegian, Portuguese, Swedish and Icelandic.

 In popular culture

 Films

 In 1978, 5 years after Dick Laan's death, Harrie Geelen directed and wrote the screenplay for a live-action Pinkeltje film, which was quite successful in the Netherlands and starred Aart Staartjes as Pinkeltje and Wieteke van Dort as his female companion Pinkelotje.

 Legacy

 Pinkeltje's popularity in the Netherlands is witnessed by the forty-plus nursery schools and kindergartens named after Pinkeltje, Pinkelotje or other characters from the books.

 Tributes

-In Heemstede, where Laan spent the last years of his life, a street was named the Dick Laanlaan (laan means 'lane') in his honor, later changed to the "Laan van Dick Laan".
-Almere has also a Dick Laan street and in his birthplace Wormerveer is a Dick Laan square.
+In Heemstede, where Laan spent the last years of his life, a street was named the Dick Laanlaan ("laan" means lane) in his honor, which was later changed to the "Laan van Dick Laan".
+Almere has a Dick Laan street, and his birthplace, Wormerveer, has a square called the Dick Laan square.